 The Facilities Management at HPC or appropriate Plant Manager is responsible for maintaining environmental compliance at Trans-Matic.
 He/she maintains a table of regulatory compliance requirements that apply to the organization.
-(Document #ED-002 for HPC or APC-ED-002.)
+(Document #ED-002)

-The Facilities Management at HPC or appropriate Plant Manager is responsible for maintaining a periodic evaluation of compliance with relevant environmental legislation and regulations, per reference document ED-002 for HPC or APC-EP-111.
+The Facilities Management at HPC or appropriate Plant Manager is responsible for maintaining a periodic evaluation of compliance with relevant environmental legislation and regulations, per reference document ED-002.